It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 Once you can walk briskly for 30 minutes a day, you should be able to start jogging.

-#2: Take a Walk/Jog Approach
+#2: Take a Run-Walk Approach

-However, jogging is a high-impact, high-intensity activity, and walking is a low-impact, low-intensity counterpart that pairs well with jogging for beginners.
+Jogging is a high-impact, high-intensity activity, and walking is a low-impact, low-intensity counterpart that pairs well with jogging for beginners.

 Adding walking breaks gives you a chance to catch your breath and slow your heart rate, and because walking is a lower-impact activity, your joints and muscles also get a break.

-In fact, when you first take up jogging, your cardiovascular fitness will improve faster than your musculoskeletal system will adapt to the impact of running, so even though you might feel like your heart and lungs can handle more running, it’s important to take the walk breaks over the first few weeks of training to reduce the stress on your bones and joints.
+Therefore, even though you might feel like your heart and lungs can handle more running, it’s important to take walking interval breaks over the first few weeks of training to reduce the stress on your bones and joints and keep you injury-free.

 #3: Take Rest Days